This is the second post in a series about migraines. Start with the first post, about hormonal triggers.

 What leaks through that shouldn’t?

 → Food protein molecules that are not completely broken down.
-Your immune system tags these as antigens, or invaders, and creates antibodies against them in defense.
+Your immune system can tag these as antigens, or invaders, and creates antibodies against them in defense.
 In the process, you can also create antibodies against your own body tissue, which is an auto-immune attack.
 This creates a systemic inflammatory response, which can trigger a migraine.
-If you have migraines WITH food intolerances or an autoimmune disease, it’s likely you have leaky gut.
+If you have migraines WITH food intolerances or an autoimmune disease, it’s likely you have a leaky gut.

 Dysbiosis is an imbalance of gut microbes.
 This could be an overgrowth of inflammatory bacteria, yeast, or parasites, or not enough beneficial bacteria.
 Dysbiosis affects your gut lining in many ways: